prompto416/vector-graphics-manipulator-with-c/README.md

 The program create a scalable vector graphic from designated format consisting of coordinates,shapes and color  then saves it into an accessible svg file.

 ## Reference:
-* Header File svg.h by codedrome
+* Simple SVG libary in c from codedrome